teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 Our collection of [VC funds actively investing in NYC startups](/nyc-venture-capital/) may be a useful starting point for finding investors.

+[WARNING: avoid the “Apply to Present” & “Angel Pitch Contest” event scams](http://calacanis.com/2015/04/24/warning-avoid-the-apply-to-present-angel-pitch-contest-event-scams/).
+Calacanis, 2015.
+Founders should not need to pay anyone to pitch their startups to VCs.

 ## Investor Introductions

 [Don’t Ask Your Startup Lawyer for Investor Intros](http://siliconhillslawyer.com/2014/02/01/dont-ask-startup-lawyer-investor-intro/). [*Jose Ancer*](https://twitter.com/ancerj), 2014.
 "Nothing says 'I can’t hustle' like a paid introduction."